Work and reversibility in quantum thermodynamics: Preliminaries

-How about the case in which we need to \emph{invest} work?
-In regimes where only the standard free energy is relevant to dictate the transition~\eqref{eq:investing}, a similar calculation yields that $W_{\rm inv}(\rho_S \rightarrow \sigma_S) = kT (D(\sigma_S\Vert \tau_S) - D(\rho_S\Vert \tau_S))$.
-This means that in such regimes $W_{\rm inv}(\rho_S \rightarrow \sigma_S) = - W_{\rm gain}(\rho_S \rightarrow \sigma_S) = W_{\rm gain}(\sigma_S \rightarrow \rho_S)$, i.e., the amount of energy that we need to invest to transform $\rho_S$ to $\sigma_S$ is precisely equal to the amount of work that we can gain by transforming $\sigma_S$ back to $\rho_S$.
-In the standard free energy regime, we thus see that we do not need to treat the amount of work invested as a separate case, but rather it can be understood fully in terms of the transformation of $\sigma_S$ back to $\rho_S$ in which work can be gained.
-It is useful to note that for systems $S$ that are truly small~\cite{HO-limitations}, or when we are interested in the case of \emph{exact} catalysis, then this is not the case.
+This also means that in the regimes in which the free energy gives necessary and sufficient conditions, $W_{\rm gain}(\rho_S \rightarrow \sigma_S)= W_{\rm inv}(\sigma_S \rightarrow \rho_S)$; i.e., the amount of energy that we need to invest to transform $\rho_S$ to $\sigma_S$ is precisely equal to the amount of work that we can gain by transforming $\sigma_S$ back to $\rho_S$.
+Thus in this ``standard" free energy regime governed by the Helmholtz free energy $F(\rho_S)$, we see that we do not need to treat the amount of work gained as a separate case, but rather it can be understood fully in terms of the transformation of $\sigma_S$ back to $\rho_S$ in which work needs to be spent.

+It is useful to note that for systems $S$ that are truly small~\cite{HO-limitations}, or when we are interested in the case of \emph{exact} catalysis, this is not the case in general.
 In these situations, the standard second law needs to be augmented with more refined conditions~\cite{2ndlaws} that lead to differences.
-With some abuse of terminology, we will refer to this as the \emph{nano} regime.
+With some abuse of terminology, we refer to this as the \emph{nano} regime.
 In place of just one free energy, the nano regime requires that a family of free energies $F_\alpha$ satisfies

 for all $\alpha \geq 0$.
 These generalized free energies can be expressed in terms of the $\alpha$-R{\'e}nyi divergences as